CharlesCrowley/voice-note-cli/README.md

 - **Private**: Audio never leaves your machine
 - **Auto-Copy**: Transcription automatically copied to clipboard
 - **No UI**: Pure terminal, perfect for quick notes
+- **Translation**: It will translate to English from all major languages.

 ## Installation